leanneduyck/MyMovies-Server/README.md

 1. Push Changes: Push changes to your Heroku remote branch by running: git push heroku main (or git push origin main)
 2. Check Logs: Monitor logs on Heroku for any errors or debugging messages by running: heroku logs --tail
+3. It is currently actually using the previous branch for deployment; check to make sure it is deploying from this branch.
+(AKA USE: GIT PUSH ORIGIN PREVIOUS)

+Documentation.

+1. Add JSDoc comments throughout code.
+2. Install by running: npm install -g jsdoc
+3. To generate documentation files, run: jsdoc ./ (or jsdoc index.js)